-Over the past few years I have collected quite a few interesting links related to a cure for grey hair.
-I kept delaying writing this post because a cure for grey hair is obviously far less important than a cure for hair loss.
-However, there are some interesting ideas in reversing grey hair that are also relevant to reversing hair loss.
-Moreover, once we get back a full head of hair by the end of 2020 (as hoped), the vast majority of us will no doubt prefer that the new hair does not turn grey.
-At that point, grey hair will be deemed to be a significant problem.
-Finally, for those of us who are balding as well as graying, it is a double whammy.
+Over the past few years, I have collected quite a few interesting links related to a cure for grey hair.
+I kept delaying writing this post because a permanent reversal of grey hair is obviously far less important than a cure for hair loss.
+However, there are some interesting ideas in reversing graying hair that are also relevant to reversing hair loss.
+Both problems also seem to have some common pathways and genetics.

 Why Does Hair Turn Grey?

 A person’s hair color is determined by his or her pigment producing stem cells known as melanocytes working in conjunction with his/her hair follicle stem cells.
 Hair color depends on the presence and ratios of two types of melanins: dark eumelanins (brown and black pigments); and light pheomelanins (red and yellow pigments).
 Among the reasons that hair turns grey include:

 - Hydrogen Peroxide Buildup.

 As people age, a natural buildup of hydrogen peroxide occurs in their hair follicles.
 This in turn causes oxidative stress, melanocyte destruction and subsequent graying.
 Side note: many women use hydrogen peroxide solutions to go blonde.